richardverheyen/optus-challenge/README.md

 # Optus Coding Challenge

 Make a Progress bar app using React, Typescript good practices.
-I'm going to take this as an opportunity to use Vite templates to quickly pull together some SSR, and figure out how to use vitest instead of jest to write my tests.
+I'm going to take this as an opportunity to use Vite templates to quickly figure out how to use vitest instead of jest to write my tests.

 ## Steps taken: